nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX/NRIC [i/NRIC] [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [c/CALL_FREQUENCY] [t/TAG]…​`

 * Edits the elderly at the specified `INDEX` or `NRIC`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index refers to the index number shown in the displayed person list.The index must be within the range of list shown and **must be a positive integer** 1, 2, 3, …​
 * The `NRIC` has to be a valid NRIC.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.